 MOH recommends taking 1 – 2 paracetamol tablets every 6 hours, should you be suffering from aches or fever after the vaccination.
 Apart from that, the best way to feel better after vaccination is to get plenty of rest and to hydrate yourself.

 Take it easy for the few days after your jab so that your immune system can peacefully get to work.
-We have some suggestions on how you can spend your time at home while resting, although cut back on strenuous physical activities if you’re not feeling up to it!
+We have some suggestions on how you can spend your time at home while resting, although skip the workouts.
+Make sure you cut back on strenuous physical activities for at least a week after your jab, just as a precautionary measure as well.

-Still curious about vaccinations?
-Read on for the top 10 things you need to know about the COVID-19 vaccine.
-Remember to register for your vaccine shot as soon as you’re eligible.
+Most of us will only suffer from mild side effects that will pass in a day, and it’s nothing to worry about!
+As such, remember to register for your vaccine shot as soon as you’re eligible.
 It’s important that enough residents are vaccinated, to help manage the COVID-19 pandemic in Singapore.

 Should you be feeling unwell, you can video-call our doctors 24/7 via the DA app, without stepping out of your home.
 Medication delivery in three hours, all at your convenience.